95lux/gui_p/a21/README.md

 # Blood Pressure Tracker

 A PyQt5 application to log and evaluate blood pressure data using an SQLite database.
+PDF export is enabled through HTML rendering.

 ## Project Structure